Murder of Michaela McAreavey

 It was the first murder of a tourist in Mauritius, and the Mauritian Prime Minister Navin Ramgoolam expressed his sympathy to the Harte and McAreavey families.
 The two hotel workers who were accused of her murder were tried and declared not-guilty by the Supreme Court of Mauritius: they were acquitted on 12 July 2012.

 Victim

 Michaela McAreavey, born Michaela Harte, was a 27-year-old Irish teacher from Glencull (Ballygawley, County Tyrone, Northern Ireland) and the daughter of Tyrone Gaelic football team manager Mickey Harte.
 She had been the Ulster Rose at the 2004 Rose of Tralee.

 McAreavey was Catholic and a Pioneer and was seen to be religious.
 She taught Irish and Religion at St Patrick's Academy, Dungannon, where she ran the "Pioneer Club" encouraging young people to abstain from alcohol.

 Murder

 On 10 January 2011, McAreavey and her husband John had lunch at their hotel in Grand Gaube.
-After lunch, at about 2:44 PM, she went to her room.
+At about 2:44 pm, she went to their room.
 Investigators believe she was wrestled to the ground on entering her room and strangled.
 She was put into the bath and the water was turned on.
 Her body was discovered by her husband soon after.